DavidBenko/DBEnvironmentConfiguration/README.md

 Overview
 ---------

 Super-simple environment configuration for iOS apps.
-Switch between environments by changing one word.
+Set environment variables that switch automagically based on build type or set an environment with one line of code.

 ### Installation